Elliott Murphy

-Elliott James Murphy (born March 16, 1949) is an American rock singer-songwriter, novelist, record producer and journalist living in Paris.
+Elliott James Murphy (born March 16, 1949) is an American rock singer-songwriter, novelist, record producer, and journalist.

 Biography

 Elliott Murphy was born in Rockville Centre, New York, grew up in Garden City, Long Island and began playing the guitar at age twelve.
 His band The Rapscallions won the 1966 New York State Battle of the Bands.
 In 1971 he travelled to Europe and appeared in the Federico Fellini film Roma Returning to New York, in 1973 he secured a record contract with Polydor Records after being noticed by rock critic Paul Nelson.
 In 1988, he returned to college studies he had given up in the 1960s, and completed his bachelor's degree at Empire State College.